COVID-19 FAQs for Healthcare Employers

 While a public health crisis like COVID-19 does give you some leeway in your efforts to legitimately and reasonably protect your patients and staff from infection, you still need to understand their legal rights.

 For guidance about specific circumstances, consult a healthcare attorney in your state.
-The experienced attorneys of Jackson LLP serve independent practices of all types in Illinois, Wisconsin, Michigan, New York, Connecticut, Florida, and California.
+The experienced attorneys of Jackson LLP serve independent practices of all types in Illinois, California, Connecticut, Florida, Michigan, New York, Texas, and Wisconsin.

 The COVID-19 pandemic is a dynamic and evolving public health emergency.
 The laws and situation are fluid, and this article may not reflect the most current situation.